 House Democrats, though, they just blocked a bill to reopen the Keystone XL pipeline.

-Uh Gensaki keeps saying, well, uh, even though we put all these uh exploration and drilling restrictions in place, there's still 9,000 other places that companies can drill totally not understanding the nature of the oil and energy sector.
+Jen Saki keeps saying, well, even though we put all these exploration and drilling restrictions in place, there's still 9,000 other places that companies can drill, totally not understanding the nature of the oil and energy sector.

 That's not even on the table.

-You know, we're still as of today importing, you know, hundreds of thousands of of barrels of oil from Russia every single day.
+We're still, as of today, importing hundreds of thousands of barrels of oil from Russia every single day.

 We're funding Putin's war.